codeshaunted-legacy/style/c++.md

 void exampleFunction() {}
 ```
 #### Class Member Functions
-Private class member functions should be named like local functions, except that they should be prefixed with an underscore.
+Private and protected class member functions should be named like local functions, except that they should be prefixed with an underscore.
 This doesn't apply to public class member functions.
 ```cpp
 class Example {
   public: